 Recommended: To easily install drivers automatically, use the tool below.

 This error may come with a yellow warning sign on your network’s name on the system tray at the taskbar.
 In addition, when you click it, you are presented with a “Windows Could Not Automatically Detect This Network’s Proxy Settings.”

 If you see this problem, likely, you can’t access the internet, or internet access is slower than usual.
-Obviously, this message informs you are having a problem with your network’s proxy settings.
+This message informs you are having trouble with your network’s proxy settings.
 Whatever the case is, it prevents you from doing activities online and can affect your work or school productivity.

-“Windows could not automatically detect this network’s proxy settings” is an issue that is typically rooted in changes in your proxy settings.
-When you create changes, you may have unintentionally added malicious programs, malware, or trojans.
-These viruses can often lead to changes in your network settings.
+“Windows could not automatically detect this network’s proxy settings” is an issue typically rooted in changes in your proxy settings.
+You may have unintentionally added malicious programs, malware, or trojans when you create changes, and these viruses can often lead to changes in your network settings.

-To begin with, it is good to understand what is a proxy setting.
+To begin with, it is good to understand a proxy setting.
 A proxy is a server that acts as an intermediary for connection requests.
-Once it is connected it grants anonymity to users.
-This option can also be used as a way to bypass the block of IP addresses or when access is not allowed for certain IPs.
+Once it is connected, it grants anonymity to users.
+This option can also bypass the block of IP addresses or when access is not allowed for specific IPs.
 In short, a proxy is very similar to how a VPN works.

 Method 1: Reinstall Your Network Drivers

-If you are experiencing proxy settings issues on your computer, the first thing that you should check is your network drivers.
-Device drivers are an essential part of Windows.
-Windows use them to communicate with your devices like your network adapters and wireless card adapters.
+If you are experiencing proxy settings issues on your computer, the first thing you should check is your network drivers.
+Device drivers are an essential part of Windows, and Windows use them to communicate with your devices like your network and wireless card adapters.

-If your drivers are outdated or corrupted, then you can encounter this kind of issue on Windows.
+If your drivers are outdated or corrupted, you can encounter this issue on Windows.

 To fix this, you can try reinstalling your network drivers.

 Step 1.
-On your computer, press on Windows Key + S and search for Device Manager.
+Press the Windows Key + S on your computer and search for Device Manager.